stackotter/swift-bundler/README.md

 ```

 To open the package in Xcode, just run `open Package.swift`, or use Finder to open `Package.swift` with Xcode.

-## Supporting Swift Bundler ❤️

-If you find Swift Bundler useful, please consider supporting me by [becoming a sponsor](https://github.com/sponsors/stackotter).
-I spend most of my spare time working on open-source projects and creating tools for the community, and every single sponsorship helps me focus more time on making high quality tools.

 ## Configuration